loferris/artificer/SECURITY.md

 # Deployment Security Considerations

-This section outlines security considerations for different deployment scenarios of the AI Workflow Engine.
+This section outlines security considerations for different deployment scenarios of the Artificer.

 ## Demo Deployment (Safe for Public Access)